velazcod/mgrep/README.md

 ## Using it with Coding Agents

+`mgrep` supports assisted installation commands for many agents:
-- **Claude Code (today)**
+- `mgrep install-claude-code` for Claude Code
-  1. Run `mgrep install-claude-code`.
-The command signs you in (if needed), adds the Mixedbread mgrep plugin to the marketplace, and installs it.
-  2. Open Claude Code, enable the plugin, and point your agent at the repo you are indexing with `mgrep watch`.
-  3. Ask Claude something just like you do locally; results stream straight into the chat with file paths and line hints.
+- `mgrep install-opencode` for OpenCode
+- `mgrep install-codex` for Codex

+These commands sign you in (if needed) and add Mixedbread `mgrep` support to the agent.
+After that you only have to start the agent in your project folder, thats it.

+### More Agents Coming Soon

-- More agents (Codex, Cursor, Windsurf, etc.) are on the way—this section will grow as soon as each integration lands.
+More agents (Cursor, Windsurf, etc.) are on the way—this section will grow as soon as each integration lands.

 ## Making your agent smarter